 You may take one make-up exam to improve your score on any of the first three exams under the following conditions

-- 1. You have good attendance.
+- 1. You have no absences.

-- 2. You score no lower than 60% on all exams.
+- 2. You score no lower than 60% on any of the first three exams.

-- 3. You take every exam.
+- 3. You take every exam